thex3family/thex3family-website/public/content/unlock-your-potential/principles/balance-reduces-burnout/index.md

 ## Strategies to Maintain Balance

-Here are some practical strategies to maintain balance and reduce burnout:
+Here are some practical ways to maintain balance and reduce burnout:

 ### 1. Schedule Regular Breaks